nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

   - [`List`](accessrecord_structured_development_list.html), [`MedicationStatement`](accessrecord_structured_development_medicationstatement.html), [`MedicationRequest`](accessrecord_structured_development_medicationrequest.html) with an `intent` of `plan` and &nbsp; [`Medication`](accessrecord_structured_development_medication.html) resources representing the patient's medication summary information (authorisations and medication prescribed elsewhere)

-  - when the `medicationDatePeriod` parameter is set, the medication summary data **MUST** return all medications which are active on or after the the `Period.start`.
-The `Period.start` **MUST** be on or before the current date.
-A medication is considered active between its `effectiveStartDate` and `effectiveEndDate` (inclusive).
+  - when the `medicationSearchDate` parameter is set:
+	- all medications which are active on or after the `medicationSearchDate` **MUST** be returned
+	  - A medication is considered active between its `effectiveStartDate` and `effectiveEndDate` (inclusive)
 		  - when a medication does not have an `effectiveEndDate`:
-		- An acute medication is considered active on its `effectiveStartDate` only
+			- an acute medication is considered active on its `effectiveStartDate` only
-		- A repeat medication is considered on-going and is active from its `effectiveStartDate`
+			- a repeat medication is considered on-going and is active from its `effectiveStartDate`
-		- when a medication is not defined as an acute or repeat it is treated as repeat for search purposes
+			- when a medication is not defined as an acute or repeat it **MUST** be treated as repeat
 		  - when a medication does not have an `effectiveStartDate`
-		- The `dateAsserted` is used in its place
+			- the `dateAsserted` is used

   - and when the `includePrescriptionIssues` parameter is set to `false`: